 Each backup has a start and end time.
 Writes that are sent to the cluster shortly before or during the backup operation might not be included in the backup.
 Two factors contribute to this uncertainty:

 - A write might be sent to a section of the table that the backup has already copied.

 - A write to another cluster might not have replicated to the cluster that contains the backup.

 In other words, there's a chance that some writes with a timestamp before the time of the backup might not be included in the backup.
 If this is unacceptable for your business requirements, you can use a consistency token with your write requests to ensure that all replicated writes are included in a backup.

-When you restore a backup to a new table, replication to and from the other clusters in the instance starts immediately after the restore operation has completed on the cluster where the backup was stored.
+When you restore a backup to a new table, replication to and from the other clusters in the instance starts immediately after the restore operation has completed on the destination cluster.

 Creating a backup usually takes less than a minute, although it can take up to one hour.
 Under normal circumstances, backup creation does not affect serving performance.